CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-datto-alto-blueprint.md

 ### Impact

-After reading this article, the user should feel comfortable getting started using datto technology on CenturyLink Cloud.
+After reading this article, the user should feel comfortable getting started using Datto technology on CenturyLink Cloud.

-After executing the steps in this Getting Started document, the users will have a functioning Virtual Alto upon which they can start protecting data and virtualizing systems.
+After executing the steps in this Getting Started document, the users will have a functioning Virtual ALTO upon which they can start protecting data and virtualizing systems.

-### Deploying datto Virtual Alto
+### Deploying Datto Virtual ALTO

 1. **Locate the Blueprint in the Blueprint Library**

   Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-Search for "datto Alto" in the keyword search on the right side of the page.
+Search for "Datto ALTO" in the keyword search on the right side of the page.

   <img src="../../images/datto/blueprint_tile.png" style="border:0;max-width:250px;">